skedgeme/wrecker/examples/Client.md

 ### The Envelope

-We wrap all JSON in the envelope sent to and from the server.
+We wrap all JSON sent to and from the server in the envelope.

 The envelope is serialized to JSON with the following format
 ```json